You are here

 Russian folk proverb.

-he slopes of Ungoza are steep and in some places almost steep.
-In the context, this type of geological formation has an oblong shape, that is, in one of the directions of the plateau at the top of the mountain is elongated.
+The slopes of Ungoza are steep and almost vertical in places.
+In cross-section, this type of geological formation has an oblong shape, that is, in one direction the plateau at the top of the mountain is elongated.
+The Ungoza Mountains owe their upper part to the processes of denudation - erosion and weathering.

 Alexander Petrov.